mgifford/gifsack-or-wolford/_pages/ottawa-handout.md

 ## 5:45 - People are seated in a circle
 Please silence your phones.

-We will have a professionaly photographer for the ceremony, we would prefer if you didn't take photos durring the ceremony.
+We will have a professional photographer for the ceremony, we would prefer if you didn't take photos during the ceremony.

 ## 6:00 - Service begins with a greeting from an First Nations Elder